John-Kingham/science-quiz/README.md

 #### Images

-The main background image was chosen for its striking portrayal of a biological or electrical event, which will hopefully inspire users to take an active interest in science.
+The background image was chosen for its striking portrayal of a biological or electrical event, which is intended to inspire users to take an active interest in science.

 #### Content

 As a simple quiz game, the site has very little in the way of written content, other than the quiz's questions and answers.
-These questions and answers are loaded from a freely available web API.
+The questions and answers are loaded from a freely available web API.

 - [Open Trivia Database](https://opentdb.com/)
 - [Open Trivia Database API URL generator](https://opentdb.com/api_config.php)